gocardless/stolon-pgbouncer/README.md

 with the new version and push to master.

-Our versioning system follows [semver guidelines](https://semver.org/) and care should be taken not to adhere to these rules.
+Our versioning system follows [semver guidelines](https://semver.org/) and care should be taken to adhere to these rules.